the1lab/1lab/src/Cat/Diagram/Equaliser/RegularMono.lagda.md

 To show that $f$ also has the universal property of the equaliser of
 $i_1, i_2$, suppose that $e\prime : E \to b$ also equalises the
 injections.
-Then we can calulate:
+Then we can calculate:

 $$
 \id{arr_1}e\prime = (\phi i_1)e\prime = (\phi i_2)e\prime = \id{arr_2}e\prime